Lexington house fire kills one

-GILBERT, S.C. — One person is dead after a house fire in Lexington County according to fire officials.
+GILBERT, S.C. — A 91-year-old woman has died in a house fire in Lexington County..

-The house fire was in the 300 block of Chickasaw Trail off Highway One in Gilbert.
+The fire was in the 300 block of Chickasaw Trail off Highway One in Gilbert around 7 p.m.
+Monday.

-Lexington County Fire Services and Lexington County EMS and several other agencies are on the scene of the house fire.

 SLED will investigate the cause and origin of the fire, which is standard in all fatal fires.